 While 3D is dead as far as TVs are concerned, it remains popular with projector owners.
 DLP has always been ideal for 3D, and this projector demonstrates why, with a complete absence of crosstalk, smooth motion, and images that are detailed and accurate.

 Due to the use of active shutter glasses, the brightness is reduced but the 3D images in Ant-Man and the Wasp look awesome – especially when the frame opens out for the IMAX sequences.
 The result is a great all-round projector that can deliver the goods with 4K, SDR, HDR, and 3D.

-The BenQ W5700 is an excellent projector that delivers previously unheard-of colour coverage for a DLP display and a remarkable level of accuracy.
+If you want impressive colour accuracy The BenQ W5700 is an excellent projector that delivers previously unheard-of colour coverage for a DLP display and a remarkable level of accuracy.
 The 4K might be delivered via XPR trickery, but the results are impressive with detailed images.